datacite/schema-docs/docs/properties/fundingreference.rst

 .. rubric:: Footnotes
-.. [#f1] The `Research Organization Registry (ROR) <https://ror.org>`_ is a global, community-led registry of open persistent identifiers for research and funding organizations.
-.. [#f2] Crossref Funder IDs and the Open Funder Registry are being replaced by ROR.
+.. [#f1] Crossref Funder IDs and the Open Funder Registry are being replaced by ROR.
 See: https://ror.readme.io/docs/funder-registry
-.. [#f3] GRID is no longer openly available and recommends use of ROR.
+.. [#f2] GRID is no longer openly available and recommends use of ROR.
 See: https://ror.readme.io/docs/grid